 Helped to expand the quality of employment opportunities in the field

-Volunteered his or her time in the field.
+Volunteered their time in the field.